Magnetic force microscope

 Magnetic force microscopy (MFM) is a variety of atomic force microscopy, in which a sharp magnetized tip scans a magnetic sample; the tip-sample magnetic interactions are detected and used to reconstruct the magnetic structure of the sample surface.
 Many kinds of magnetic interactions are measured by MFM, including magnetic dipole–dipole interaction.
-MFM scanning often uses non-contact AFM (NC-AFM) mode.
+MFM scanning often uses non-contact atomic force microscopy (NC-AFM) and is considered to be non-destructive with respect to the test sample.
+In MFM, the test sample(s) do not need to be electrically conductive to be imaged.